sensorbee/docs/source/bql/operators.rst

     provided for convenience.
 Arrays or maps often have ``NULL`` to indicate that there's no value for a specific key but the key actually exists.
 In other words, ``{"a": NULL, "b": 1}`` and ``{"b": 1}`` are different.
-    Therefore, ``NULL`` in arrays are maps are compared as if it's a regular value.
+    Therefore, ``NULL`` in arrays and maps are compared as if it's a regular value.
 Unlike ``NULL``, comparing infinite floating point values always result in ``false``.